2 officers shot, 1 killed, after responding to traffic accident in California

 "When they got the call, it was just a traffic accident and they didn't know what they had," Corina told reporters.
 "When they went to contact him that's when the shooting happened."

-Corina said that suspect, a "known gang member," was armed with a semi-automatic handgun and opened fire first on the officers, striking them.
+Corina said that suspect, was approximately 26 and a "known gang member," was armed with a semi-automatic handgun.
 The officers then returned fire, wounding the suspect, officials said.

+The suspect had recently been released on parole two weeks ago and has made statements to police.

 Both officers and the suspect were hospitalized after the shooting and one officer died at the hospital.
 The surviving officer and suspect are currently in stable condition, according to Corina.